-I answer a lot of the same questions about garage door repairs from customers in Oro Valley, Marana, Saddlebrooke and the rest of the Tucson area.
+I answer a lot of the same questions about garage door repairs in Tucson, including from customers in Oro Valley, Marana, Saddlebrooke, Vail and everywhere else we do work.
 While I always enjoy speaking to customers, I thought putting some of the more Frequently Asked Garage Door Repair Questions here on my site might make things a bit easier for everyone.
-I hope it will be helpful to you.
+I hope it will be helpful to you, whether you need some maintenance, an expert repair, or even a brand new door.

 A: Measure your garage door opening width-wise first and then height-wise.
 Most two-car garage doors are around 16 feet wide by 8 feet tall.
 A garage door company will take exact measurements for free when ordering your new garage door.